ajchatham/ipfs-test/content/_index.md

 		- Built software for 10k+ drivers and 10m+ users of SuperShuttle, ExecuCar, and Taxi fleets (remember those?)

 #### Before Transdev, I lived and worked in Las Vegas:
 - First employee of [Project 100](https://www.bloomberg.com/news/articles/2014-03-04/las-vegas-of-all-places-may-be-about-to-reinvent-car-ownership) (later called SHIFT) an early Mobility-as-a-Service company.
 We built a 1MW EV Charging Hub, which at the time was the largest in the world.
-One of those projects that was well ahead of it's time, but an incredible learning experience.
 - I helped build the [Zappos.com HQ](https://officesnapshots.com/2013/12/16/new-zappos-downtown-las-vegas-headquarters/) and some other office spaces in downtown Las Vegas.
 I went toe-to-toe with the payphone king of Las Vegas and lived to tell the tale.

-#### I got my start in the business world at Cornell in Ithaca New York in 2009.
+#### I went to college at Cornell in Ithaca New York.
 Unfortunately this was just after Ed Helms (Andy Bernard) was added to the office.
 [Ever heard of it?](https://www.youtube.com/watch?v=rKSti1O0Bio)
 - Fellow, 2012 class of [Venture for America](https://ventureforamerica.org/)
 - President, [Student Agencies Inc](https://www.studentagencies.com/)
 - General Manager [Big Red Shipping & Storage](https://www.bigredboxes.com/)